 Students who want emotional and spiritual support or need to work through a problem can find assistance through the School's Spiritual Care Team.
-Team members include faculty, staff, and advanced doctoral students who are willing and qualified to provide spiritual care.
+Team members include faculty and staff who are willing and qualified to provide spiritual care.
 This service is provided without charge, in a confidential setting, and with referrals to other resources as appropriate.
 The Spiritual Care Team is a good example of the commitment of caring for one another shared by members of the School's community.